BenchatonDev/Celeste-Numworks/README.md

 A working, albeit janky and unoptimized port of ccleste by [Lemon Sherbet](https://github.com/lemon-sherbet/) which it self is a port of Celeste classic for the PICO-8 fantasy console by [EXOK](https://github.com/EXOK) to C/C++.
 Perfromance is really good but without the frame limiter :/.

 # Todo :
-- Fix the frame limiter to be more dynamic (Thanks Yaya.Cout for the idea)
-- Add cool bezels on the side of the Pico-8 screen
+- Maybe add cool bezels on the side of the Pico-8 screen
 - Maybe add saving / loading
-- Maybe switch to cppleste (High performance cpp port by the Celeste Classic community)
+- Maybe make the timer real time accurate (not accurate to the real game but...)

 # Controls :
 - Pico-8